How to grow cress seeds

 Next, carefully sprinkle the cress seeds over the surface of the growing medium, making sure to distribute them evenly.
 It is advisable to spread a thin layer of seeds rather than piling them up, as this will prevent overcrowding and ensure each cress plant has enough room to thrive.

-See also How to clean a hip flask
+See also How to grow samphire

 After spreading the seeds, gently press them into the growing medium using the back of a spoon or your fingertips.
 This will help them make good contact with the soil and promote better germination.